ScruffR/ITEADLIB_Arduino_Nextion/readme.md

 ##Known Issues with Particle port:

-  - Required test HMI/TFT files are now located under docs/examples
+  - Required test HMI files are now located under doc/Examples (TFT have to be created with Nextion Editor from HMI files)
   - ...

 --------------------------------------------------------------------------------